jolow99/ai-generated-design-requirements/README.md

 3. Install all requirements
 `` pip install -r requirements.txt

-4. Add URLs to the URL list inside main.py
+4. Add URLs to the URL list inside links.csv

 5. Run the file